StoutLogic/acf-builder/README.md

 ```

 ## Requirements
-PHP 5.4 and later are supported.
+PHP 5.4 through 7.4 supported.
+Untested on 8.0

 ## Documentation
 See the [wiki](https://github.com/StoutLogic/acf-builder/wiki) for more thorough documentation.
 The documentation has its [own repository](https://github.com/StoutLogic/acf-builder-wiki) and accepts pull requests for contributions.
 Any merges to master will get synced with the wiki here under the main project.